 3rd round FL proposals for Issue 11

-Proposal 2.11-2rev2: Study the following aspects on the configuration of TRS as QCL source for broadcast transmission.
+Proposal 2.11-2rev2: Study the following aspects for TRS as possible QCL source for broadcast transmission.

 Indication method for QCL information of TRS, i.e., whether associated with SSB

-Transmission manner of TRS, e.g., whether beam sweeping is supported in FR2

 Timing acquisition, e.g., how to acquire cell timing

+performance evaluation with higher order modulation for MTCH

+potential specification impact

 Please provide your answers in the table below.
 Considering the discussion above, do you agree with the study in proposal 2.11-2rev2?
 Please provide reasons, views in general or an alternative list if you do not agree.